mucommander/mucommander/package/readme.txt

 Bug fixes:
 - Fixed connection to SFTP servers using a private key.
 - The terminal accepts input that wasn't accepted before from German keyboard when disabling the setting 'Use Option as Meta key in Terminal'.
-- The terminal now properly displays diacritics when in a form of decomposed characters.
+- The terminal displays diacritics in a form of decomposed characters properly.
-- When source files cannot be opened with code-folding using the internal text viewer/editor, we fall back to open them without code-folding.
+- When source files cannot be opened with code-folding using the internal text viewer/editor, it falls back to opening them without code-folding.

 Known issues:
 - Some translations may not be up-to-date.